Create EPIC dance photos with flying fabrics [part I]

 A few bonus tips:

-- Visit the location before your shoot think your shot and sketch ideas if necessary before your shoot.
+Visit the location before your shoot think about your shot and sketch ideas if necessary before your shoot.

 So this is how I do it so far if you have ever tried to play with flying fabrics please share with us in the comments below how you do it!